 Nevertheless, doing business in Nigeria is challenging, as illustrated by numerous international business surveys.
-Most notably, Nigeria ranked 169th (out of 190 countries) in the World Bank's 2017 Ease of Doing Business Survey.
-The country performed reasonably well for factors such as ease of getting credit (44th) and protecting minority investors (32nd), but it continues to rank extremely poorly for factors such as getting electricity (180th) and paying taxes (182nd).
+Most notably, Nigeria ranked 146th (out of 190 countries) in the World Bank's 2019 Ease of Doing Business Survey.
+This marked a solid improvement from its previous ranking of 169th and the country performed well for factors such as ease of getting credit (12th) and protecting minority investors (32nd), but it continues to rank extremely poorly for factors such as getting electricity (171st), registering property (184th) and trading across borders (182nd).

 In a country that claims many different ethnic groups and dialects, English has emerged as the de facto language of business in Nigeria

 Office hours are usually 8am to 5pm, from Monday to Friday.

 Extended, warm handshakes are the traditional greeting amongst men.
 However, for women, since Nigeria has a large Muslim population and observant men are forbidden from shaking hands with women, a safe, traditional greeting would be for a man to bow his head slightly when introduced.

 There is no standard practice for gift giving in Nigeria.
 However, if receiving a gift, be sure to reciprocate.